UK hits record Covid-19 levels; nearly 5 million infected

 "Such unchecked prevalence endangers the protection afforded by our vaccines," he said.
 "Our vaccines are excellent, but they are not silver bullets and ought not to be left to bear the brunt of Covid in isolation."

 More than 67 per cent of people 12 years old and above in the UK have been vaccinated and had their booster or a third dose of the coronavirus vaccine.
-Beginning Saturday, parents can also book a low-dose vaccine for children between 5 to 12 years old in England.
+From Saturday, parents can also book a low-dose vaccine for children between 5 and 12 in England.

 "This is literally living with the virus by being infected with it," he said.